Technical drawing: Engineering

 Engineering can be a very broad term.
 It stems from the Latin ingenerare, meaning "to create".
 Because this could apply to everything that humans create, it is given a narrower definition in the context of technical drawing.
 Engineering drawings generally deal with mechanical engineered items, such as manufactured parts and equipment.

 Engineering drawings are usually created in accordance with standardized conventions for layout, nomenclature, interpretation, appearance (such as typefaces and line styles), size, etc.

 Its purpose is to accurately and unambiguously capture all the geometric features of a product or a component.
 The end goal of an engineering drawing is to convey all the required information that will allow a manufacturer to produce that component.

 Software engineering

 Software engineering practitioners make use of diagrams for designing software.
-Formal standards and modeling languages such as Unified Modeling Language (UML) exist but most diagramming happens using informal ad hoc diagrams that illustrate a conceptual model.
+Formal standards and modelling languages such as Unified Modelling Language (UML) exist but most diagramming happens using informal ad hoc diagrams that illustrate a conceptual model.

 Practitioners reported that diagramming helped with analysing requirements, design, refactoring, documentation, onboarding, communication with stake holders.
 Diagrams are often transient or redrawn as required.
-Redrawn diagrams can acts as a form of shared understanding in a team.
+Redrawn diagrams can act as a form of shared understanding in a team.